Andre-Ferraz/demo/README.md

 $ cd demo
 ```

-Run the following command to generate a jar file.
-May be take some seconds
+Run the following command to generate a jar file
 ```
 $ mvn package
 ```